Sparksbox

 Cannabis regulators don't usually look backward aggressively, but enforcement happens in clusters.
 One brand gets audited.
 Suddenly everyone in that segment is under review.

-The brands that move first have a narrative: "We updated to comply with SB 243 immediately."
-The ones that wait have a different story: "We operated a non-compliant AI recommendation engine for months."
+The brands that move first have a narrative: "We updated our AI disclosures and age-aware controls before enforcement forced us."
+The ones that wait have a different story: "We operated silent AI recommendation flows until someone asked."

 That story matters in regulatory proceedings.